 Symptoms And Causes

 The reasons can be very varied.
-You will first need to ascertain the nature of the red dots.
+You will first need to ascertain the nature of the red spots.
 Press gently on the affected area with your finger, and note whether the redness disappears.
 If it remains, then the red dots are probably petechiae; bleeding under the skin.
 If the redness disappears, then it may be a rash or dermatitis.

 A rash may need to examine by a doctor, but is frequently caused by factors such as stress or sunburn, and will eventually resolve on its own.
 If you are prone to dry skin or have been diagnosed with dermatitis, then this can sometimes manifest itself as small red patches.
 This is also easily treated.